-- 4.11.g.2.
-Fellows must have a sufficient number of didactic sessions to ensure fellow-fellow and fellow-faculty interaction.
-(Core) - 4.11.h.
-Fellows must be provided a patient- or case-based approach to clinical teaching that includes interactions between fellows and the teaching faculty member, bedside teaching, discussion of pathophysiology, and the application of current evidence in diagnostic and therapeutic decisions.
-(Core) - 4.11.h.1.
-The teaching must occur with a frequency and duration to ensure a meaningful relationship between the assigned teaching faculty member and the fellow.

-(Core) - 4.11.h.2.
-The teaching must occur on all inpatient, telemedicine, and consultative services.
-(Core) - 4.11.i.
-Fellows must receive instruction in practice management relevant to the subspecialty.
-(Detail)
+- 4.11.k.2.
+Fellows must have a sufficient number of didactic sessions to ensure fellowfellow and fellow-faculty interaction. ^(Core) - 4.11.I.
+Fellows must be provided a patient- or case-based approach to clinical teaching that includes interactions between fellows and the teaching faculty member, bedside teaching, discussion of pathophysiology, and the application of current evidence in diagnostic and therapeutic decisions. ^(Core) - 4.11.I.1.
+The teaching must occur with a frequency and duration to ensure a meaningful teaching relationship between the assigned teaching faculty member and the fellow. ^(Core) - 4.11.I.2.
+The teaching must occur on all inpatient, telemedicine, and consultative services. ^(Core) - 4.11.m.
+Fellows must receive instruction in practice management relevant to the subspecialty. ^(Detail)